Once they’re out of design school and battling it out in the real world, designers can find themselves in a pretty crappy predicament.

-Nowadays, more and more designers are choosing to work remotely rather than in person, and many may never even meet their clients face to face.
+Nowadays, more and more designers work remotely rather than in person, and many may never even meet their clients face to face.
 This is good and bad.
 If you get a good client, it’s awesome to just receive the design brief, communicate through email, and work your magic.

 The Warning Signs

 If your client doesn’t respect what you do, they will let you know in subtle (and sometimes not-so-subtle) ways, particularly in the way they discuss the project they have for you.

 The most obvious red flags are clients who promise you “exposure” or “more clients” at some indeterminate point in the future.
 If you’ve been hanging around the online design community for any length of time, you’ll know that doing spec work is one of the most detrimental things you can do for your own career, and for the design industry in general.